yantonov/elapsed/README.md

 You want to calculate how many days have you not seen each other (between date 1 and date 2).

 Moreover, when you consider months, only complete months between dates matters.

+*Update*: to simplify understanding the total number of days strictly between the given dates is also outputed.